celer-network/pb3-gen-sol/README.md

     bool has_moon = 3;  // for matching native types, no need for soltype option }
 ```
-Check .proto files unter test folder for more examples.
+Check .proto files under test folder for more examples.

 ### Generate solidity library
 Run